Fitglow Beauty Vegan Good Lash Mascara

 A plant-based, conditioning mascara designed to define and strengthen lashes using botanical waxes, olive oil, and plant proteins — offering a low-tox alternative to conventional mascaras without relying on petroleum-derived ingredients or synthetic dyes.

-Formulated with aqua (water), iron oxide (CI 77499), *Euphorbia cerifera (candelilla) wax, *Copernicia cerifera (carnauba) wax, *Oryza sativa (rice) bran wax, vegetable collagen, *Myrica pubescens fruit wax, stearic acid (cocoa source), *Equisetum arvense (horsetail plant) extract, *Olea europaea (olive) oil, sorbitan sesquioleate, propanediol, pentylene glycol, phenethyl alcohol (non-GMO sugar source), and hydrolyzed lupine plant protein.
+Aqua (water), iron oxide (CI 77499), *Euphorbia cerifera (candelilla) wax, *Copernicia cerifera (carnauba) wax, *Oryza sativa (rice) bran wax, vegetable collagen, *Myrica pubescens fruit wax, stearic acid (cocoa source), *Equisetum arvense (horsetail) extract, *Olea europaea (olive) oil, sorbitan sesquioleate, propanediol, pentylene glycol, phenethyl alcohol (non-GMO sugar–derived), hydrolyzed lupine plant protein.

 *Certified organic ingredients